 Subject tests can be a wonderful way to show off your skills when it comes to a specific topic.
 It can give that extra boost your college application needs and let a school know how knowledgeable you are in the subject.
-Often times, it’s your major, so you’ll be showing that your serious about the coursework and willing to go the extra mile.
+Often times, it’s your major, so you’ll be showing that you’re serious about the coursework and willing to go the extra mile.

-Sometimes, more competitive schools actually require that you take a SAT Subject Test to get into a specific program.
+Sometimes, more competitive schools actually require that you take an SAT Subject Test to get into a specific program.
 It’s a good idea to double check this well ahead of time before the application due date so you can be sure to have your score in on time.

 Con: It Can Be a Lot of Extra Work

 Just like any other test, you need to have study time set aside for your specific Subject Test.
 Some schools may also require you to take more than one.
 And just like the SAT or ACT, it’s a good idea to take the Subject Test more than once to try to improve your score.
-Sadly, combined with all your other work, this can eat up a lot of your time during your junior and senior years.
+Sadly, combined with all your other work, college prep can eat up a lot of your time during your junior and senior years.

 Pro: You Can Time Your SAT Subject Test with Same Subject Finals in High School